HANDZCZ/genshin-stats/README.md

    1. In addons search for ``heroku scheduler`` and click on it
       ![image](https://user-images.githubusercontent.com/35496843/177960454-83f896ec-96c5-4e3d-84e2-bd8399b88f07.png)
    1. Click ``Submit Order Form``\
+      If you don't have verified account this won't work!

+      For verification you will need to add a payment method.\
+      Don't worry you won't be charged anything.\
+      After that you will have 1000 free dyno hours per month.\
+      I am running app that runs for about 30 seconds every hour and it uses at max 6 hours a month.\
+      So you will be fine.

+      If you can't verify your account skip to ``Configure environment variables``, but if you can verify it definitely do that.
+It's a much better approach.

       ![image](https://user-images.githubusercontent.com/35496843/177961065-fd1cc737-68aa-4be9-88be-0af61ad89d5b.png)
 1. Configure ``Heroku Scheduler``
    1. Click on ``Heroku Scheduler`` (in Resources tab)